ghpaetzold/proceedings-stil/README.md

 # Important things to check:

-- Check that no papers have the same ACL id by the end of the process
+- Check that no papers have the same ACL id by the end of the process.
-- Check that all ACL papers have been correctly extracted from the proceedings main pdf
+- Check that all ACL papers have been correctly extracted from the proceedings main PDF.
-- Check that the page ranges in the bib files have been correctly produced
+- Check that the page ranges in the bibtex files have been correctly produced.
-- Check that brazilian portuguese characters, such as "ã", "á" and "â" are being shown correctly in the final proceedings pdf file
+- Check that brazilian portuguese characters, such as "ã", "á" and "â" are being shown correctly PDF file.
-- Check that the order of authors in the \ppstils and \ppjdps is the same as feature in the paper
+- Check that the order of authors in the \ppstils and \ppjdps is the same as feature in the paper.

 # Commands used for STIL 2017: